Wiki · Individual Player · Last reviewed June 19, 2026

 Greg Brockman

 Greg Brockman is an American software engineer, entrepreneur, OpenAI co-founder, and OpenAI president.
-He is significant in AI history because he links the engineering culture of early Stripe, the founding of OpenAI, and the modern shift from research lab to mass product, agent platform, and compute-intensive infrastructure company.
+His significance is operational: he links the engineering culture of early Stripe, OpenAI's original research-tooling phase, and the modern work of turning frontier models into products, APIs, agents, and compute-intensive infrastructure.

 Snapshot